tinacms/tina.io/content/blog/2020-06-08-release-notes.md

 ---
 We missed release notes for the June 1st release so this week's notes are packed!

-There's been a lot of work on the Inline Editing experience in the past couple weeks.
-The most notable changes are
+There's been a lot of work on the Inline Editing experience in the past couple of weeks.
+The most notable changes are:

 * Simplified API for nesting groups and blocks
-* Improved focus ring and blocks UI
+* An improved focus ring and blocks UI
-* Improved focus setting behaviour for groups and blocks
+* Improved focus setting behavior for groups and blocks

-Besides these, many other small improvements and bug fixes have been released
+Besides these, many other small improvements and bug fixes have been released.

 ## Changes